 It’s important to note that chewing very cold foods or hard foods may damage your teeth but will not show the same signs as occlusal disease.

 If you show signs of occlusal disease, you are at a greater risk of losing or damaging your teeth.
-However, our dentist will be able to offer preventative treatments to help you avoid much larger dental expenses if you do lose teeth due to occlusal disease.
+However, our dentist offers preventative treatments to help you avoid much larger dental expenses if you do have occlusal disease.

 What Types of Treatment Are Available for Occlusal Disease?

 The treatment options for occlusal disease depend on the cause.
-It can be caused by many different factors.
 The two main causes include premature tooth wear from bruxism and an unbalanced bite.
 Even if you grind your teeth habitually, if you have a balanced bite it will cause less damage compared to an uneven bite.

 The most basic way to protect your teeth from damage is by wearing a mouth guard.
 If you suffer from occlusal disease, Dr. Gerald Regni, Jr. will discuss your treatment options with you.

 Treatment will begin with a screening for the signs of occlusal disease in Philadelphia, Pennsylvania.
-If the disease is present, a full evaluation of your bite may be the next step.
-This helps to fully diagnose how bad the disease has become.
+If the disease is present, a full evaluation of your bite will isolate the cause of the problem.

-Most dentists will recommend the use of splint therapy.
-This is a removable bite or retainer appliance used to help aid in the diagnosis process.
-It helps to first address the severity of the condition.
+Depending on the severity of your case, the doctor may recommend the use of splint therapy.
+This is a removable bite or retainer appliance used to help aid in the diagnosis process and helps to first address the severity of the condition.

 Is There a Cure for Occlusal Disease?